hnjm/2DTileMapLevelEditor/Assets/2DTileMapLevelEditor/ReadMe.txt

 SETUP:

-Create an instance of the LevelEditor prefab in the Hierarchy (drag and drop)
+1. Create an instance of the LevelEditor prefab in the Hierarchy (drag and drop)

-Create an instance of Canvas using the Unity create in the Hierarchy (Create -> UI -> Canvas)
+2. Create an instance of Canvas using the Unity create in the Hierarchy (Create -> UI -> Canvas) My settings:
-	My settings:
 	- UI Scale Mode: Scale With Screen Size
 	- Reference resolution: 1280 x 720
 	Rest is default

-Attach the GridOverlay and MoveCamera script to the main camera
+3. Attach the GridOverlay and MoveCamera script to the main camera

-Choose the GridMaterial as the Line Material in the GridOverlay script component of the main camera
+4. Choose the GridMaterial as the Line Material in the GridOverlay script component of the main camera

+5. Setup of the LevelEditor prefab settings:
-Set the desired height, width and amount of layer in the LevelEditor prefab Add the level tiles (Prefab GameObjects) to the Tiles array in the LevelEditor prefab Attach the accompanied ButtonPrefab
+	- Set the desired height, width and amount of layer in the LevelEditor prefab
+	- Add the prefab test tiles or your own files to the Tiles array
+	- Attach the accompanied ButtonPrefab
-Set the desired dimensions for the tiles in the interface Specify a file extension to save and load the levels (default extension: lvl) Attach the accompanied LevelEditorUI
+	- Set the desired dimensions for the tiles in the interface
+	- Specify a file extension to save and load the levels (default extension: lvl)
+	- Attach the accompanied LevelEditorUI

+6. Set the Game Mode aspect ratio to 16:9

+7. Hit the play button

 ---------------------------------------